What Is Bioavailability? How to Make Sure Your Supplements Actually Work

 Other supplements need to be metabolized — broken down by the body into smaller parts.
 In the case of collagen protein, it gets metabolized into amino acids that your body uses to create collagen and other proteins your body needs.

 To reduce the time to absorption, choose hydrolyzed collagen peptides.
 While the name might be unfamiliar, “hydrolyzed” means that the collagen has been broken down to make it much easier for your gut to absorb.
-Learn more about the benefits of collagen peptides.

 Interactions can block or increase absorption